Boost your git and code writing skills with these simple tricks! [React Native developer’s perspective]

 gp equal to git push will push all committed changes to remote.

-Remember the annoying message when you were trying to push your new created branch?
+Remember the annoying message when you were trying to push your newly created branch?

 gpsup - it’s equivalent to the above hint (it will set upstream to your current branch and push it to remote).